-A conglomerate corporation operating in the manufacturing, health care, and consumer goods industries.
-Supplies materials for prison labor programs and for weapon systems used against civilians.
+3M Company is a conglomerate corporation operating in the manufacturing, health care, and consumer goods industries.
+3M Supplies materials for prison labor programs and for weapon systems used against civilians.

-As specified above, Ceradyne (a wholly-owned 3M subsidiary) is the sole provider of ceramic aircraft armor for Boeing’s AH-64 Apache attack helicopter as well as for other military aircrafts in use by the Israeli air force, such as the Blackhawk helicopter and C-130 aircraft.
+Ceradyne, a wholly-owned subsidiary of 3M, is the sole provider of ceramic aircraft armor for the Boeing AH-64 Apache, Israel’s primary attack helicopter, as well as for other military aircraft used by the Israeli Air Force, such as the UH-60 Black Hawk helicopter and the C-130 Hercules aircraft, both made by Lockheed Martin.
 Apache helicopters have been consistently used by Israel for attacks on urban Palestinian areas and “targeted assassinations.”
-Human Rights Watch, Amnesty International, and United Nations commissions have reported the repeated and regular use of these in human rights violations and war crimes committed by the Israeli military in Lebanon, the West Bank, and Gaza.
+Human Rights Watch, Amnesty International, and United Nations commissions have reported the repeated and regular use of Apache helicopters in human rights violations and war crimes committed by the Israeli military in Lebanon, the West Bank, and Gaza.

 In addition to controversies connected to product failures and contract cancellations, 3M has been the target of public campaigns because of its complicity in the exploitation of prison labor, age discrimination against older workers, and controversies relating to environmental concerns.

-In 2011 3M settled three age discrimination lawsuits brought both in state courts and filed by the Equal Employment Opportunities Commission (EEOC) because of illegal terminations of hundreds of highly-paid workers over the age of 45.
-3M was ordered to pay $3 million in monetary relief and implement a review process.
-In a separate filing in Minnesota state courts, 3M agreed to pay $12 million to settle another age discrimination lawsuit with 7,000 current and former employees that claimed that older workers were disproportionately downgraded in the company’s performance review system.
+In 2011, 3M settled three age discrimination state-level lawsuits filed by the Equal Employment Opportunities Commission (EEOC) because of illegal terminations of hundreds of highly-paid workers over the age of 45.
+3M was ordered to pay three million dollars in monetary relief and to implement a review process.
+In a separate filing in Minnesota state courts, in March 2011, 3M agreed to pay $12 million to settle another age discrimination lawsuit with 7,000 current and former employees that claimed that older workers were disproportionately downgraded in the company’s performance review system.
 3M also reached a settlement in another age-discrimination suit filed in San Jose, California, though the terms of that settlement have not been disclosed.